 It makes no sense at all.
 If these are actual, violent ghosts, then they could have and should have killed everyone, including Jack – yet they didn’t.
 This massive contradiction is enough to safely conclude the “ghosts” are not real at all and are simply imagined by Jack and he is acting on behalf of his imagined personalities.
 If he imagined the ghosts, what else is he imagining?

 It makes sense that Jack IS Delbert Grady, which helps explain the famously confusing end of The Shining, with the focus on the black and white photo which depicts Jack wearing Delbert’s exact same outfit.
+It is also worth noting that the entire conversation takes place directly in front of a mirror, as if Jack is literally looking through Delbert and talking to his own reflection.
 It is just like Delbert Grady says to Jack after Jack confronts Delbert Grady about being the murderous caretaker he read about in the newspaper, “I’m sorry to differ with you sir, but you are the care taker.
 You’ve always been the caretaker.”

 The Shining isn’t a ghost story – Jack talks to and physically interacts with these personalities, which he himself is acting on the behalf of – which is how he is able to open the pantry door.
 The Shining is a story almost identical to Fight Club, in that a man is losing his mind and we are unable to deduce who is real and who is not.

 One of the most significant similarities between The Shining and Fight Club is that Jack, in Fight Club, and Danny, in The Shining, both have imaginary friends they are not supposed to talk about with other people, and whom seemingly share knowledge with each other.
 For example, Tony is able to tell Danny that Jack got the job at the Overlook hotel, but there was no way for him to know this.